-Both the A6500 and the RX10 III are recent models that are part of the current product line-up.
-The RX10 III replaced the earlier Sony RX10 II, while the A6500 followed on from the Sony A6300.
+The RX10 III is a recent model that features in the current product line-up of Sony.
+In contrast, the A6500 has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.

 So how do things add up?
 Is there a clear favorite between the Sony A6500 and the Sony RX10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Sony Alpha A6500:

 - More detail: Offers more megapixels (24 vs 20MP) with a 10% higher linear resolution.

 - Better image quality: Scores substantially higher (15 points) in the DXO overall assessment.